Rúben Semedo

-Rúben Afonso Borges Semedo (born 4 April 1994) is a Portuguese professional footballer who plays as a central defender or a defensive midfielder for Qatari club Al-Duhail and the Portugal national team.
+Rúben Afonso Borges Semedo (born 4 April 1994) is a Portuguese professional footballer who plays as a central defender for Primeira Liga club AVS.

 Developed at Sporting CP, he went to on to serve two loans then make 48 competitive appearances for its first team.
 In 2017 he signed with Villarreal and, after two years and as many loans, joined Olympiacos where he won several titles, including two Super League Greece championships.

 Semedo made his full debut for Portugal in 2020.
 His career has been marred by legal problems off the field.

 Club career

 Sporting CP

 Born in Amadora in the Lisbon metropolitan area of Cape Verdean descent, Semedo joined Sporting CP's youth system at the age of 16.
 On 11 August 2013, he made his debut with the first team, scoring in a friendly with Fiorentina.

 Semedo spent the 2013–14 season with the B team in the Segunda Liga, his first appearance in the competition occurring on 25 August 2013 as he played the full 90 minutes in a 1–0 home win against Trofense.
 On 26 August 2014, he, alongside teammate Vítor, was loaned to Spanish side Reus.

 For the 2015–16 campaign, Semedo was promoted to Sporting's main squad.
 He made his competitive debut – winning his first trophy in the process – on 9 August, coming on as a late substitute in a 1–0 victory over Benfica in the Supertaça Cândido de Oliveira.
 Five days later, however, he was loaned to fellow top-flight club Vitória de Setúbal.

 Semedo was sent off twice during his brief spell in Setúbal, including once in a game against Rio Ave for the Taça de Portugal.
 In the 2016 January transfer window, he was recalled by the Lions due to a defensive injury crisis.

 On 18 February 2016, Semedo played his first game in European competition, being sent off after two bookable offences in a 1–0 home loss to Bayer Leverkusen in the last 32 of the UEFA Europa League.
 On 9 March he signed a new contract until 2022, with a release clause being set at €45 million.